Birmingham Industrial Accident Lawyers

-If a machine that was defectively manufactured caused the injury, a worker may claim pain and suffering damages from the manufacturer.
-Sometimes, an injured worker may have been driving or riding in a vehicle that would allow suit against the driver of the vehicle that caused the wreck.
+If a defectively made machine caused injury, a worker can claim pain and suffering damages from the manufacturer.
+In some cases, an injured worker could sue the vehicle driver responsible for the accident.

-For example, we helped a man who was badly injured when his employer decided to remove a safety device to increase the speed of production.
+For example, we helped a man injured when his employer removed a safety device to increase production speed.
 Under workers’ compensation, he would have received less than $500,000.
 However, because we were able to prove that the removal of the safety device directly caused the accident and his injuries, we were able to recover more than $7 million for the worker and his family.

-An experienced Birmingham industrial accident injury attorney, such as those at Farris, Riley & Pitt, LLP, can analyze these types of cases to ensure you’re not missing out on any of the compensation you deserve.
+An experienced industrial accident injury lawyer in Birmingham, such as those at Farris, Riley & Pitt, LLP, can analyze these types of cases to ensure you’re not missing out on any of the compensation you deserve.
 Please call us at (205) 324-1212 if you believe we can help you.

 Why Do I Need an Industrial Accident Lawyer?